Bulk loading data to Azure SQL

 )

-• In the above code, firstly, I have declared a variable in which I will store my JSON data.
+• In the above code, firstly, I have declared a variable where I will store my JSON data.

 • Then I used the SELECT statement with the OPENROWSET() function to fetch the JSON data from the file stored in the Azure blob container.